Here, we’d like to inform you about how we process your personal data when you visit www.klett-gruppe.de.

 4. Google Maps

-Our website incorporates Google Maps content from Google Ireland Ltd. If you visit a section of our website that includes Google Maps, data related to how you use Google Maps will be transmitted to and processed by Google.
+This website uses the Google Maps mapping service via an API.
+The provider is Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland.
+If you visit a section of our website that includes Google Maps, data related to how you use Google Maps will be transmitted to and processed by Google.
 Google will be informed that you visited the webpage in question, for example, and your IP address will also be disclosed.
-Google uses this data to create usage profiles that serve purposes related to advertising, market research, and/or the needs-based design of Google Maps.
+We use Google Maps to present our online content in an appealing manner and to make the locations indicated on our website easy to find.
 If you are a Google customer and have logged into a Google service, the data will be linked directly to your Google account.
 If you wish to prevent this, you will need to log out of Google before visiting our website.
 For further information on Google’s data privacy policies, please visit: https://policies.google.com/privacy?hl=en&gl=de.

 5. YouTube videos